Echoes and Signals: History

 The project begins its story in 2012 as an instrumental act drawing inspiration from progressive rock and post/math rock genres.
 After releasing 2 conceptual EPs "Comma" and "Ouroboros" the first long play album called "V" (reference to the five stages of grief) has been released in 2014.

 The second LP "Monodrama" was released in 2017.
 Album title and concept were referring to psychotherapy method.
-Musically "Monodrama" was featuring instrumental progressive rock combined with guest vocals by Mariana Semkina in the song Lead Astray.

 During live tours and performances EaS shared a stage with Pain of Salvation, Long Distance Calling, Sólstafir.